 Q. When can my soldier apply?
 Click here to show answer

-Q. How does my soldier apply for ILR?
+Q. How do we apply for ILR?
 Click here to show answer

-Answer: You must complete application form SET(O) which can be found by clicking here.
-You and your family are not required to take the 'Life in the UK' test.
+Answer: Follow the guidance at this link.
+You and your family are not required to take the 'Life in the UK' test or meet any English language requirement.
+You should declare all criminal convictions regardless of the date of conviction.
 You can choose to apply for ILR at a Public Enquiry Office for a one-day service, this will cost slightly more and you will have to wait until after you have discharged to do this.

 Q. How much does it cost to apply?
 Click here to show answer